 Phillipa spent her earlier years in the central west of NSW and Sydney and has been based in Armidale since 2000.
 Now a freelance editor and author, she is a winner of the New England Award in the Thunderbolt Prize for Crime Writing (2018).
 She has a background in communications, theatre, higher education projects and engagement with Aboriginal and Torres Strait Islander communities.
 In Armidale, Phillipa has been an active member of regional writing groups and her work has appeared in anthologies published by PoetZinc (Armidale) and Poetry at the Pub (Newcastle).

 Recently she has collaborated on spoken word and visual presentations with local artists and writers for New England North West’s ‘Looking Both Ways’ project (2021).
 She has also been a featured host and contributor for the international online platform TopTweetTuesday, run by UK publisher Black Bough Poetry to promote imagist poetry.
 This year her poetry has been published online in Black Bough’s ‘Sound and Vision’ anthology.
 Phillipa draws much of her inspiration from films, artwork and photography as creative expressions of urban and regional experiences.

 A grand old theatre

-Our venue for this event is the Australian Poetry Hall of Fame, located in the historic Arcadia Theatre in Guyra, NSW.
+Our venue for this event was the Australian Poetry Hall of Fame, located in the historic Arcadia Theatre in Guyra, NSW.